 Wrenshall School recognizes the importance of communication and collaboration, and provides chromebooks for students to be productive in the classroom.
-To keep the focus on academics and to reduce unnecessary distractions, we will enforce the following.
+To keep the focus on academics and to reduce unnecessary distractions, we will enforce the following. ☐ Cell phones and all mobile devices shall be TURNED OFF when entering school campus ☐ Cell phones and all mobile devices shall be kept in a student's backpack or locker not in clothing pockets ☐ Cell phones and all mobile devices are not allowed to be used in a classroom, library, common areas, outdoors or in restrooms ☐ Cell phones and all mobile devices can be turned back on at the end of school bell ☐ Cell phones and all mobile devices are not allowed to be used during transition times or between classes ☐ If a student needs to make an emergency call during the day, they are to go to the office ☐ Picture phones are prohibited in locker rooms in compliance with MSHSL rules. ☐ Students bringing communication devices to school should recognize the risk of theft.
+The school is not responsible for stolen property. ☐ If a student needs to make an emergency call during the school day they are to go to the office. ☐ Smart Watches are not allowed in the classroom. ☐ It should be noted that refusal to surrender a cell phone or other electronic device not authorized to use when directed to do so by a school suspension or exclusion from school events.

-Cell phones and all mobile devices shall be TURNED OFF when entering school campus Cell phones and all mobile devices shall be kept in a student's backpack or locker not in clothing pockets Cell phones and all mobile devices are not allowed to be used in a classroom, library, common areas, outdoors or in restrooms Cell phones and all mobile devices can be turned back on at the end of school bell Cell phones and all mobile devices are not allowed to be used during transition times or between classes If a student needs to make an emergency call during the day, they are to go to the office Picture phones are prohibited in locker rooms in compliance with MSHSL rules.
-Students bringing communication devices to school should recognize the risk of theft.
-The school is not responsible for stolen property.
-If a student needs to make an emergency call during the school day they are to go to the office. П Smart Watches are not allowed in the classroom.
+CONSEQUENCES

-☐ It should be noted that refusal to surrender a cell phone or other electronic device not authorized to use when directed to do so by a school staff member, teacher or administrator is a violation of our school's Code of Conduct.
-Insubordinate behavior could lead to detention, suspension or exclusion from school events.
-CONSEQUENCES First Offense ~ the device will be held in the Administration office until the the school day.
-Second Offense ~ the device will remain in the main office until the end of the Admin will call parents/guardians to notify and remind them of the policy. □ ten 10 Third Offense ~Students are not allowed to bring their phone to school for days.
-Insubordinate behavior could lead to detention, suspension or exclusion school events.
+- First Offense ~ the device will be held in the Administration office until the end of the school day. - Second Offense ~ the device will remain in the main office until the end of the week.
+Admin will call parents/guardians to notify and remind them of the policy. - Third Offense ~ Students are not allowed to bring their phone to school for ten 10 days. - Insubordinate behavior could lead to detention, suspension or exclusion from school events.